HowToGetLicensed

 How New Mexico Compares

-New Mexico requires 0 hours of pre-license education for locksmiths.
+New Mexico does not require any pre-license education hours.
 The average total cost in New Mexico is around $750, compared to the national average of $830.
 New Mexico's 0-year renewal cycle is shorter than the national average of 0.6 years.

 How Much Does a Locksmith License Cost in New Mexico?